 How about a sexual habit or perhaps you are struggling with anger.
 Maybe you are having a conflict with somebody.
 You know you should not blow up at them.
 You know you should not let all the words out, but you do it anyway!
 You just gave in.
 You struggled briefly—you sinned.
 But He never gave in.
 Jesus never, ever gave in.
 Therefore, He can really understand our struggles.
 He can really understand what we are going through.

 Now verse 16,

 Therefore let us draw near with confidence to the throne of grace . . .
 Hebrews 4:16a (NASB)

 Do you know why we can draw close with confidence to the throne of grace?
 It is because He understands us.
 He understands you and He understands me.
 We can draw close with confidence, with boldness, because He sympathizes with us.
 He understands exactly what we are like.
 I like the phrase “the throne of grace.”
-It is not the throne of judgement.
+It is not the throne of judgment.
 It is the throne of grace.
 I could not help but think it is the throne of holiness.
-It is the throne of grace, the throne of judgement and the throne of holiness.
+It is the throne of grace, the throne of judgment and the throne of holiness.

 Draw Near to Receive Mercy and Grace

 Then we are told why we should draw near to God’s throne in prayer.

 . . . so that we may receive mercy and find grace to help in time of need.
 Hebrews 4:16b (NASB)